On this page:

 - Design and Construction customer service adds a utility map to the permit.

 - CaTS will send a signed permit to firstname.lastname@example.org and the original submitter.

 - The Underground Detective will send an onsite locate report to email@example.com and the original submitter.

-By law, you MUST contact the Ohio Utilities Protection Service at 1-800-362-2764 before digging.
+Make sure the OHIO811 Ticket # you submitted is valid.
+By law, you MUST contact Ohio811 at 1-800-362-2764 before digging.
 You are required to contact them at least 48 hours prior to beginning any digging project, but no more than 10 working days (excluding weekends and legal holidays) before the project.
-Visit the Ohio Utilities Protection Service website for more information.
+Visit the Ohio811 website for more information.